parametros-por-valor-o-referencia

 4. Inside the function, we change the value of the Reference

-5. When the function finishes, my_variable has been modified
+5. When the function ends, my_variable has been modified

 That is, now both variables change the data because they are two equal References.
 They are copies, they are two different references, but they point to the same data.